Letterbook/Letterbook/readme.md

 ## Background

-Like a lot of other people, I joined the fediverse at the end of 2022.
-I had primarily used Twitter until then.
-There were always a lot of tradeoffs involved in that choice, but they ceased to be worthwhile.
-There are likewise tradeoffs in making my home on the fediverse.
-It's far from perfect.
-But of all the options, I believe the fediverse has the most upside, and by far the most future potential.
-That potential exists mainly in the more democratized nature of the network.
-Anyone can, *in theory*, run their own instance and set their own terms for engaging with the rest of the fediverse.
-Letterbook is an attempt to bring that theory closer to practice.

-Like many people, I have concerns about the sustainability of the fediverse as it stands now.
-The model we have is that, with a few exceptions, servers are run by unpaid volunteers and funded by donations, if even that.
-Adding to that, it seems the cost and difficulty of running mastodon servers scales faster than is bearable for most administrators.

-* cost
-* admin burnout
-* coarse moderation
-* "just move/just run your own"
+I hate the term microblogging, but I love the dynamic of it.
+Or at least the dynamic it can facilitate.
+I prefer to call it open correspondence.
+In fact, that open correspondence is the origin of the name.
+In the times when written letters were the standard technology for communicating across distances, a letter book was an actual book used to store and file those letters.
+Letterbook is where you keep your correspondence.
+Out of all the options which support that kind of open correspondence, I believe the fediverse has the most upside, and by far the most future potential.
+But I have concerns about the sustainability of the fediverse as it stands now, and I'm hardly the only one.
+Topics like cost, admin burnout, and haphazard moderation come up frequently.
+Letterbook is an attempt to address those concerns.

+I also sometimes macroblog.
+If you'd like to read more about the thought process that went into starting the projcet, [you can do that here](https://jenniferplusplus.com/letterbook/).

 ## Contributing